the-turing-way/the-turing-way/book/website/afterword/glossary.md

 ### Code of conduct

-Guidelines that establish the kind of behaviour encouraged in the community, an outline the process by which problems or violations of the guidelines will be address and who will be in charge of enforcing them.
+Guidelines that establish the kind of behaviour encouraged in the community, outline the process by which problems or violations of the guidelines will be addressed and who will be in charge of enforcing them.

 ### Code review